The Sting: Plot

-The night before the sting, Hooker sleeps with a waitress named Loretta.
-The next morning, as she walks toward him in an alley, the black-gloved man appears and shoots her dead.
-The man reveals that he was hired by Gondorff to protect Hooker from Loretta—Lonnegan's hired killer, Loretta Salino—and explains that she had not yet killed Hooker because they had been seen together.
+Feeling despondent the night before the sting, Hooker sleeps with a diner waitress named Loretta.
+The next morning, as she walks toward him in an alley, the black-gloved man appears and shoots her dead before she can shoot Hooker.
+The man reveals to Hooker that Gondorff hired him to protect him, and that the waitress was, in fact, Salino.

-Armed with a new tip from Harmon, Lonnegan bets $500,000 at Shaw's parlor on Lucky Dan to win.
-As the race begins, Harmon arrives and expresses shock at Lonnegan's bet: when he said "place it" he meant that Lucky Dan would "place" (i.e., finish second).
-In a panic, Lonnegan rushes to the teller window and demands his money back.
-A moment later Polk, Snyder, and a half dozen FBI agents storm the parlor.
-Polk confronts Gondorff, then tells Hooker he is free to go.
-Reacting to the betrayal, Gondorff shoots Hooker in the back.
-Polk then shoots Gondorff and orders Snyder to get the ostensibly respectable Lonnegan away from the crime scene.
-With Lonnegan and Snyder safely away, Hooker and Gondorff rise amid cheers and laughter.
-The gunshots were faked; Polk is actually Hickey, running a con within the con to divert Snyder and ensure that Lonnegan abandons his money.
-As the con men strip the room of its contents, Hooker refuses his share of the money and walks away with Gondorff.
+After "Harmon" telephones directions to "Place it on Lucky Dan", Lonnegan bets $500,000 at "Shaw's" parlor on the horse named Lucky Dan to win.
+As the race begins, "Harmon" arrives and expresses shock at Lonnegan's bet: when he said "place it", he meant that the horse would "place" (i.e., finish second).
+In a panic, Lonnegan rushes to the teller window and demands his money back, at which point Polk, Snyder, and a half-dozen FBI agents storm the parlor.
+Polk tells Hooker he is free to go.
+Shocked at the betrayal, Gondorff shoots Hooker.
+Polk shoots Gondorff and orders Snyder to get the ostensibly respectable Lonnegan away from the crime scene.

+With Lonnegan and Snyder safely away, Hooker and Gondorff rise ("bleeding" only from fake bullets) amid cheers and laughter: "Polk" is actually Hickey, a fellow con man, who has been running a con on the con, with his "FBI agents" to divert Snyder and ensure that Lonnegan abandons the money without ever realizing he was taken.
+As the con men strip the room of its contents, Hooker refuses his share of the money, claiming he would lose it anyway, and walks away with Gondorff.